 Grandiosity is a hallmark of "NPD".
 Perhaps doctrine was skewed in the Assembly to denigrate initial salvation and forgiveness of sins and emphasize instead the deeds of royal overcomers, because these enhanced self-importance.
 It was very important to George that his own "passport" had been granted, assuring him that he had attained overcomer status.
 By conforming to high performance standards, we as a group became one of George's superior achievements.

 It is a sobering thought that many people were also deliberately trained and discipled to model themselves after Assembly leaders who lorded it over others.
 Residual traces of narcissism can be seen in some of us at times -- intense reaction to criticism, need to be important, exploitation of other people, lack of empathy, even arrogance.

 The most tragic implication, however, is that because a spiritual leader communicates to the people who God is and what He is like, subconsciously God may feel demanding and exploitative, lacking in empathy, and willing to associate only with certain special high-status individuals.
 If the leader has no time or interest in just spending time with us, enjoying us as people, listening, loving, rejoicing with our joys and weeping with our sorrows, it may feel that God doesn't either.

-The Bible is clear, though, that even though God is high and holy, yet He does continually take thought for the lowly.
+God is not a narcissist.
+The Bible is clear that even though God is high and holy, yet He does continually take thought for the lowly.
 Even though He deserves all admiration, yet He humbled Himself to become one of us, and promises to never leave us nor forsake us.
 He wants us to pour out our hearts before Him, because He wants communion with us.
 He delights in our unique individuality, because He created our inmost being.
 We are each so valuable to Him that even the very hairs of our head are numbered!